nasa-jpl/autoRIFT/README.md

 **Use cases include all dense feature tracking applications, including the measurement of surface displacements occurring between two repeat satellite images as a result of glacier flow, large earthquake displacements, and land slides**

 **autoRIFT can be used for dense feature tracking between two images over a grid defined in an arbitrary geographic-coordinate projection when used in combination with the sister Geogrid Python module (https://github.com/leiyangleon/Geogrid).
-Example applications include searching radar-coordinate imagery on a polar stereographic grid and searching Universal Transverse Mercator (UTM) imagery at specified geographic coordinates**
+Example applications include searching radar-coordinate imagery on a polar stereographic grid and searching Universal Transverse Mercator (UTM) imagery at a specified geographic-coordinate grid**

 Copyright (C) 2019 California Institute of Technology.
 Government Sponsorship Acknowledged.